-Over the lifetime of our backpacking sleeping bag review, the team at OutdoorGearLab has tested more than 80 different bags hands-on.
+Over the lifetime of our backpacking sleeping bag review, the team at OutdoorGearLab has tested more than 100 different backpacking-specific bags hands-on.
 All the expertise gleaned from that considerable experience is directed into this, the latest addition.
 For this update bags were loaned out to certified mountain guides, Appalachian and Pacific Crest Trail veterans, Yosemite Search and Rescue personnel, and novice backpacking friends to gather a wide variety of perspectives and feedback.
 Their opinions were instrumental in the development of our performance criteria.
 The standards by which we evaluated these criteria are discussed below.

 If sleeping bag warmth were easy to measure, then we wouldn't need the rigorous protocol and copper mannequin of the European Norm (EN) temperature ratings.
 However, even casual use of a few bags with identical EN ratings reveals that there is a lot more to your perceived warmth than the number on the side of a sleeping bag.

 To add the human element to our warmth ratings we first considered testing warmth while we were out actually backpacking, but the additional variables of the backcountry setting can complicate things.
 Basic stuff like fluctuating air temperatures and wind speed certainly have big effects.
 And subtler things, such as tent design, sleeping pad quality, underlying sleeping surface, and the number of tent buddies, also play an undeniable role.

 To reduce these issues, we decided to test warmth in the "lab."
 Each night for three months we turned the thermostat down to 48°F and slept in a bag at home.
 Bags were selected randomly and switched each night so that by the end all had been used at least three nights.
 At the end, we reviewed our meticulous notes and identified noticeable differences in warmth between bags with similar EN ratings.